mrinal7689/DL-2/README.md

 - Fine-tunes GPT-2 on artist-specific lyric files (e.g., `Kanye_West.txt`)
 - Capable of generating diverse and stylistically consistent lyrics
 - Fully scriptable for training, saving, and inference

+**Performance:**
+- Fine-tuning was done for 3 epochs with a batch size of 2.
+- The model began generating stylistically accurate lyrics after just 1 epoch.
+- Prompt-based generation produced unique, grammatically correct lines that resemble Kanye West's lyrical patterns.
+- Generation temperature set to 0.9 for creative outputs with top_k = 50 and top_p = 0.95

 **Tools & Libraries:**
 - Python 3.8+